rutgers-apl/The-RLIBM-Project/mcs-lp-solver/README.md

-# Maximum Consensus Solver with FP Solutions for RLIBM Constraints
+# The Maximum Consensus LP Solver with FP Solutions for RLIBM Constraints

 Given a set of infeasible (or feasible) low-dimensional linear constraints, the maximum consensus solver produces a FP solution in